ltsch/Ryzen-Monitoring-and-Reporting-with-SMU/README.md

 # Note: This was designed for Proxmox, but should work on any Linux system with a Ryzen processor.

+### Transparency notice: This project contains some AI generated code because I am not a very good developer.

 ## Features

 - 📊 **Per-minute temperature logging** to CSV